 - Using the correct email format outlined in your syllabus

 Come up with other goals as the semester or year continues.
 You’ll notice ways everyone can improve and set new expectations to help them grow.
+Goal setting will also positively impact students’ habits for their futures.

 5. Celebrate Student Accomplishments